Jerome Segal - Policy Agenda for Israel-Palestine and Iran

 President Trump boasted that he had taken Jerusalem off the agenda and thus made successful negotiations more likely.
 In fact, he removed the United States from any negotiations whatsoever, and other than returning the US Embassy to Tel Aviv, the only way forward to a Peace of Jerusalem is to balance the Embassy to Israel in West Jerusalem with an Embassy to Palestine in East Jerusalem.

-7. Make full use of the United Nations to reach an end to the conflict, with the re-establishment of UN Commission, UNSCOP, which provided the plan for the partition of Palestine into two states, one Arab and one Jewish.
+6. Make full use of the United Nations to reach an end to the conflict, with the re-establishment of UN Commission, UNSCOP, which provided the plan for the partition of Palestine into two states, one Arab and one Jewish.
+UNSCOP-2 should be tasked with crafting an end-of-conflict treaty, consistent with the Arab Peace Initiative.
+It should be developed to maximize support from both peoples, not to split the difference between the PLO and the current Israeli government.
+Subsequently Israel and the PLO should be asked to negotiate for six months, making any improvements that can be agreed upon.
+Then it should be put to referenda, starting with the Palestinians.

-8. Engaging with Iran in pursuit of its support for resolution of the Israeli-Palestinian conflict; seeking from Iran a commitment to a reset in its relationship with Israel upon the achievement of Israel-Palestinian peace.
+7. Engaging with Iran in pursuit of its support for resolution of the Israeli-Palestinian conflict; seeking from Iran a commitment to a reset in its relationship with Israel upon the achievement of Israel-Palestinian peace provided such agreement is approved in a Palestinian referendum.

 On this last point, I should note that not long ago, I met at length with Iran’s Foreign Minister Javad Zarif to discuss such possibilities, and I came away from that meeting and subsequent contact with Iranian officials believing that this is a realistic possibility.